ra-fletcher/sbp_variability/README.md

 ## Dependencies

 To get this code to work, please install all dependencies.
 Only three packages are required, all of which are included in the Tidyverse.
-These are: `dplyr`, `magrittr`, and `tidyselect`.
+These packages are: `dplyr`, `magrittr`, and `tidyselect`.
 To install the Tidyverse (if you haven't already), run the following script:

 ``` r
 install.packages(setdiff("tidyverse", rownames(installed.packages())))